brandonkoeck/Personal-Website/README.md

 Welcome to my **personal website**!

 ### Project Description
 I developed this website as a full-stack project for my Web Tech class.
 It was hosted on the AWS EC2 instance and connected to a MySQL database using PHPMyAdmin.
-It features many pages with info about me, including a working contact and registration page.
-This project helped me learned how the frontend and backend of websites work, and taught me how to work with databases and RESTful APIs.
+It features many pages about me, including a working contact and registration page.
+This project helped me learn how the front and backend of websites work and how to work with databases and RESTful APIs.

 ### Project Features
 - Homepage featuring links to different pages about me
-- A working contact page linked to a MySDL database
+- A working contact page linked to a MySQL database
-- A working login/registration page linked to a MySDL database
+- A working login/registration page linked to a MySQL database
 - Password hashing for each password

 ### Languages